 An uncontested divorce occurs when there are no disagreements between you and your spouse over the divorce, children custody and financial issues.
 An uncontested divorce is recommended over a contested divorce as it is quicker, stress-free and legal fees are cheaper.

 If your divorce is uncontested, we will draft the court order that sets out the agreement between you and your spouse.
-This consent court order is binding once it is approved by the Family Court, a process that usually takes about 4 weeks.
+This consent court order is binding once the Family Court approves it, a process that usually takes about 4 weeks.

-How long does a Contested Divorce take compared to Uncontested Divorce?
+How long does a Contested Divorce take compared to an Uncontested Divorce?

 How long your divorce case takes depends on whether it is contested or uncontested.
 If your divorce is uncontested, you can expect to obtain your Interim Judgment within 4 weeks of your filing the divorce papers.
 If your case is contested, your case may take between 6 to 12 months to complete.

-In Singapore, about 80 to 90 percent of divorce cases are settled without going for a full hearing.
-The high rate of successful resolutions is commendable and is due to the active and effective role played by the Singapore Family Courts in helping parties to settle.
+In Singapore, about 80 to 90 per cent of divorce cases are settled without a full hearing.
+The high rate of successful resolutions is commendable and is due to the active and effective role of the Singapore Family Courts in helping parties settle.

 CAN YOU DIVORCE IN SINGAPORE?

 When you file for a divorce, whether it is contested or uncontested, you must show you qualify for a divorce in Singapore and that the marriage has broken down irretrievably.

 First, you must have been married for at least 3 years before you can file a Writ for divorce on the ground that your marriage has broken down irretrievably.
 If you are married for less than 3 years, you can only file for divorce if you have obtained permission from the court.
 This is not easy to obtain as you must show that you have suffered exceptional hardship or if your spouse has been exceptionally cruel.